baldzhiyski/baldzhiyski/README.md

   I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni.
 Currently 20 years old. 🌐
 </p>

-### 🔭 Currently taking course On
+# 🔭 Currently Working On

-- React.js – Building dynamic and interactive user interfaces
+## GraphQL
+- Attending a seminar on GraphQL, diving deep into its concepts and applications for efficient data querying and manipulation.

+## Full Docker & Kubernetes Course
+- Mastering containerization and orchestration, focusing on Docker for containerizing applications and Kubernetes for managing and scaling them.

+## Backend Development at Promotive
-- Node.js – Backend development with JavaScript and APIs
+- Contributing as a Junior Backend Developer, gaining hands-on experience with backend architecture, APIs, and server-side technologies.

+## AI Tool Development
+- Collaborating on building an AI tool as part of a university course, exploring machine learning models and their applications in real-world solutions.

-### 📚 Academic Pursuits
+# 📚 Academic Pursuits
 Diving deep into the intricacies of Software Engineering, I'm not just coding; I'm building a foundation for a future where technology meets innovation.

-### 💻 The Journey
+# 💻 The Journey
 Every line of code I write, every problem I solve, is a step towards realizing my dreams in the tech industry.
 The journey may be challenging, but it's the challenges that make it worthwhile.
 I believe in my potential and will push through until I achieve my goals.
 **And remember: Keep moving forward and break through all obstacles!**

 <hr>

-## 🌐 Connect with Me
+# 🌐 Connect with Me
 <div align="center">
   <!-- Instagram -->
   <a href="https://instagram.com/baldzhiyski__" target="_blank">